-11.6.3.8 Configure Exclusion Band of OFDM Downstream Channel
+11.6.8 Configure Exclusion Band of OFDM Downstream Channel

-- OFDM downstream channel allows the partial spectrum bandwidth to be set to exclude.
-That is, to allow a part of the OFDM channel spectrum to be reserved for other services, to avoid interference with the spectrum. - > The start frequency and the end frequency must be an integer multiple of the subcarrier spacing. - The start frequency and the end frequency must be within the OFDM channel spectrum (lowerFreq+1M, upperFreq-1M). - > The start frequency is less than the end frequency.

-- > At least one continuous 22M wide continuous modulation bandwidth. - > The minimum continuous modulation bandwidth is 2M. - Excluded band is at least 1M, and the granularity is an integer multiple of the subcarrier width. - The PLC frequency (6MHz) spectrum bandwidth can not include the excluded bandwidth. - Different excluded bandwidth can not overlap.
+- > OFDM downstream channel allows the partial spectrum bandwidth to be set to exclude.
+That is, to allow a part of the OFDM channel spectrum to be reserved for other services, to avoid interference with the spectrum. - > The start frequency and the end frequency must be an integer multiple of the subcarrier spacing. - The start frequency and the end frequency must be within the OFDM channel spectrum (lowerFreq+1M, upperFreq-1M). - > The start frequency is less than the end frequency. - At least one continuous 22M wide continuous modulation bandwidth. - The minimum continuous modulation bandwidth is 2M. - Excluded band is at least 1M, and the granularity is an integer multiple of the subcarrier width. - > The PLC frequency (6MHz) spectrum bandwidth can not include the excluded bandwidth. - > Different excluded bandwidth can not overlap.

-- Step 1 Disable the OFDM downstream channels by using the command "cable ofdm-downstream shutdown". - Step 2 Configure the exclusion band of OFDM downstream channels by using the command "ofdmdownstream exclude-band". - Step 3 View the configurations of the device by using the command "show cable ofdmdownstream exclusion-band".
+- Step 1 Disable the OFDM downstream channels by using the command "cable ofdm-downstream shutdown". - Step 2 Configure the exclusion band of OFDM downstream channels by using the command "ofdm-downstream exclude-band". - Step 3 View the configurations of the device by using the command "show cable ofdm-downstream exclusion-band".

-Configure the start and end frequencies of the downstream OFDM channel exclusive bandwidth of the CMTS device are 662000000 and 664000000:
+Configure the exclusion band of OFDM downstream channel 193 as 25 dBmV:

-'''

-BT(config-if-cmts-1/1/1)# cable ofdm-downstream 193 shutdown
+''' BT(config-if-cmts-1)# cable ofdm-downstream 193 shutdown

-BT(config-if-cmts-1/1/1)# cable ofdm-downstream 193 exclusion-band 662000000
+BT(config-if-cmts-1)# cable ofdm-downstream 193 exclusion-band 662000000

-664000000

 BT(config-if-cmts-1)# show cable ofdm-downstream 193 exclusion-band

-Channel ID : 193
+Channel ID : 193 '''

+Start Frequency(Hz) : 662000000 End Frequency (Hz) : 664000000

+11.6.9 Configure Profile Defalt Modulation of OFDM Downstream Channel

+- Each OFDM downstream channel supports several profiles for data transmission. - > The range of profile ID is 0-15, that is Profile A, Profile B ···Profile P. Profile A is a general profile - By default, only Profile A configuration exists on the channel, which supports dynamic creation of Profile B-P, and Profile A does not support deletion - Default modulation mode of Profile A 1024qam

+- Step 1 Configure the profile default modulation of the OFDM downstream channels by using the command "cable ofdm-dowstream profile default-modulation". - Step 2 View the configurations of the device by using the command "show cable ofdm-downstream profile".

+\$ Set the modulation profile 0 of OFDM downstream channel 193 as qam64:

 '''

+BT(config-if-cmts-1) # cable ofdm-downstream 193 profile 0 default-modulationqam64 BT(config-if-cmts-1) # show cable ofdm-downstream 193 profile 0

 '''

-Start Frequency(Hz) : 662000000

-End Frequency (Hz) : 664000000

-'''

-11.6.3.9 Configure Profile Defalt Modulation of OFDM Downstream Channel

-- Each OFDM downstream channel supports several profiles for data transmission. - > The range of profile ID is 0-15, that is Profile A, Profile B ...
-Profile P. Profile A is a general profile - There are profile A and profile B configurations by default on the channel, which support dynamic profile C-P creation, and profile A and profile B do not support deletion. - > The default modulation mode of profile A and profile B is 256qam.

-- Step 1 Configure the profile default modulation of the OFDM downstream channels by using the command "cable ofdm-dowstream profile default-modulation". - Step 2 View the configurations of the device by using the command "show cable ofdmdownstream profile".

-Set the modulation profile 0 of OFDM downstream channel 193 as qam64:

-'''

-BT(config-if-cmts-1)# cable ofdm-downstream 193 profile 0 default-modulation qam64

-BT(config-if-cmts-1)# show cable ofdm-downstream 193 profile 0

 Channel ID : 193

 Profile ID : 0

 Default Modulation Type : qam64

-'''

-11.6.3.10 Configure Modulation Mode by Frequency Range of OFDM Downstream Channel
+11.6.10 Configure Modulation Mode by Frequency Range of OFDM Downstream

+Channel

-- > Each profile supports specifying the modulation mode according to the frequency. - Both the start frequency and the end frequency are within the normal spectral range of the channel and must be an integer multiple of the subcarrier type. - > The start frequency needs to be less than the end frequency. - The input start frequency and end frequency must be within the OFDM channel spectrum(subcarrier 0 frequency + 7.4MHz, subcarrier 0 frequency + 197.4MHz).
+- Each profile supports specifying the modulation mode according to the frequency. - ➤ Both the start frequency and the end frequency are within the normal spectral range of the channel and must be an integer multiple of the subcarrier type. - The start frequency needs to be less than the end frequency. - The input start frequency and end frequency must be within the OFDM channel spectrum(subcarrier 0 frequency + 7.4MHz, subcarrier 0 frequency + 197.4MHz).

-- Step 1 Configure the modulation mode by frequency range by using the command "cable ofdmdownstream profile subcarrier". - Step 2 View the configurations of the device by using the command "show cable ofdmdownstream profile".
+- Step 1 Configure the modulation mode by frequency range by using the command "cable ofdm-downstream profile subcarrier". - Step 2 View the configurations of the device by using the command "show cable ofdm-downstream profile".

-Configure the modulation mode as qam512 by frequency 210000000-220000000: BT(config-if-cmts-1) # cable ofdm-downstream 193 profile 0 subcarrier 21000000 220000000 qam512 BT(config-if-cmts-1) # show cable ofdm-downstream 193 profile 0
+Configure the modulation mode as qam512 by frequency 210000000-220000000:

-'''

-Channel ID : 193
+BT(config-if-cmts-1)# cable ofdm-downstream 193 profile 0 subcarrier 210000000 220000000 qam512

+BT(config-if-cmts-1) # show cable ofdm-downstream 193 profile 0

 Profile ID : 0

-'''

 Default Modulation Type : qam256

-Start Subcarrier Frequency(Hz) : 21000000
+Start Subcarrier Frequency(Hz) : 210000000

-End Subcarrier Frequency(Hz) : 22000000
+End Subcarrier Frequency(Hz) : 220000000

 Modulation Type : qam512

-11.6.3.11 Configure Subcarrier Zero Frequency of OFDM Downstream Channel
+11.6.11 Configure Subcarrier Zero Frequency of OFDM Downstream Channel